 In general, a student should apply for admission to candidacy at the completion of six graduate courses at Freed-Hardeman University (18 semester hours; 18-24 hours for M.S. in Counseling students) with an average grade of B. Grades below C will not be counted in the 18/24 hours.
+(Master of Divinity students must also apply for candidacy after 18 hours, or have transferred into the program 18 credit hours with a 3.0 GPA.)
 The student will be required to submit a written request for candidacy status.
 The request will be submitted to the director of graduate studies in the student's area of study and must be accompanied by written recommendations from two teachers with whom the student has taken graduate courses at Freed-Hardeman University.